HarpreetKaurr13/Smart_Card_Wealth/README.md

 into credit card usage and financial trends.

 # Conclusion:
-This Credit Card Financial project effectively utilizes Excel, MySQL, and Power BI to analyze transactions, detect fraud, and assess credit risk.
+This project effectively utilizes Excel, MySQL, and Power BI to analyze transactions, detect fraud, and assess credit risk.
 With interactive dashboards and data-driven insights, it enhances financial transparency, risk management, and decision-making.
 This project is a